 Food and beverage

 The COVID-19 pandemic has had a huge impact on food and beverage markets the world over.
-In early March, when the virus was first declared a pandemic by the World Health Organization (WHO), shoppers in markets including Europe and the US reacted to the possibility of quarantine by stocking up on food and essentials, putting considerable strain on supermarkets and food producers.
+In early March, when the virus was first declared a pandemic by the WHO, shoppers in markets including Europe and the US reacted to the possibility of quarantine by stocking up on food and essentials, putting considerable strain on supermarkets and food producers.

 There are certain items which seem to be more popular than others.
 In the UK, supermarkets, and wholesalers have struggled to keep up with the demand for flour – and the reason why is not a shortage in the foodstuff itself.
 The majority of the flour produced in the UK is packaged in bulk bags produced for wholesale to restaurants and bakeries.
 In response to the increase in demand, many UK mills have ramped up production in an attempt to fulfil orders for smaller bags, while some retailers, including Morrisons, have begun decanting bakery flour into smaller bags to sell in-store.

 With supermarkets and wholesalers under pressure to keep shelves stocked, other food producers are feeling a very different effect at the hands of the pandemic – particularly those whose business models focus solely on supply to offices, schools, restaurants, bars, pubs, and cafés.
-In the first few weeks of lockdown farmers across Europe and the US were forced to throw away tonnes of fresh vegetables, eggs, and dairy products that they were unable to sell, owing to a sudden and sustained drop in all such businesses.
+In the first few weeks of lockdown, farmers across Europe, and the US were forced to throw away tons of fresh vegetables, eggs, and dairy products that they were unable to sell, owing to a sudden and sustained drop in all such businesses.

 Food providers are nothing if not resilient, though, and so to make up for the loss in business, and take the pressure off supermarkets, several providers have decided to switch to direct-to-home orders – with some farms and producers providing home delivery services, or teaming up with restaurants to form temporary supermarkets.